 The Primary Results worksheet (PR tab) receives inputs from the PA worksheet and builds out fuel and GHG comparisons.
 Two performance metrics form the foundation of FEBEF model computations: WUE; the ratio of carbon captured to water transpired by a plant and RUE; the ratio of carbon captured to incident solar energy received by a plant.
-Multiplying WUE with growing-season rainfall and multiplying RUE with growing-season solar energy enables a first-order approximation of the maximum possible biomass accumulation on a water- or light-limited basis.
-These two maximum biomass accumulations are converted into MHYs by accounting for losses due to respiration, losses due to root exudates, and the fraction of biomass left in the field after harvest.
+Multiplying WUE with growing-season rainfall and multiplying RUE with growing-season solar energy enables a first-order approximation of the maximum possible biomass accumulations are converted into MHYs by accounting for losses due to respiration, losses due to root exudates, and the fraction of biomass left in the field after harvest.
 The lower of the two MHYs is selected as the predicted yield.
 The exact calculations are described in detail below.